bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 8 The CSS Box Model.md

 	-->Block: Block elements break the flow of a document.
 Width, Height, Margin, & Padding are respected.
 	-->Inline-Block: Behaves like an inline element execpt Width, Height, Margin, & Padding are respected.
 6. CSS Units:
 	-->EM: Relative units.
 1em = font-size of the parent.
 2em = twice the font-size of the parent.
+Allows you to scale easily.
+However, they stack and can grow and shrink significantly
-	-->REM
+	-->REM: Relative to the root html element's font-size.
+Often easier to work with.
+Example: if root font-size= 20px, 1 rem is always 20px, 2 rem is always 40 px, etc.
 	-->VH
 	-->VW
 	-->%: Percentages are always relative to some other value.
 (Example: width: 50% - half the width of the parent)